 The Organization has a 403(b) tax-deferred retirement plan (the Plan), which provides that qualified employees make contributions to the Plan through payroll deductions.
-For the year ended June 30, 2022, contributions were matched 100.0% by the Organization up to 6.5% of the employee's base compensation (matching contributions).
-The Organization provided \$3,738,000 of matching contributions for the year ended June 30, 2022.
+For the year ended June 30, 2023, contributions were matched 100% by the Organization up to 6.5% of the employee's base compensation (matching contributions).
+The Organization made matching contributions of \$3,913,000 for the year ended June 30, 2023.